netblue30/firejail/README.md

 `````
 The command builds a whitelisted profile.
 If /usr/bin/strace is installed on the system, it also
 builds a whitelisted seccomp profile.
 The program is run in a very relaxed sandbox,
 with only --caps.drop=all and --nonewprivs.
-Only programs that don't rise privileges are supported
+Programs that raise user privileges are not supported
 in order to allow strace to run.
 Chromium and Chromium-based browsers will not work.

 Example: